The BMW X4 M40i has helped me finally understand Sports Activity Coupés

-That was, however, until very recently when I headed to Melbourne for a round of testing and planned to go on a weekend getaway to the famed Great Ocean Road for an upcoming feature article you'll see here on the Drive Section website.
+That was, however, until very recently when I headed to Melbourne for a round of testing and planned to go on a weekend getaway to the famed Great Ocean Road for an upcoming feature article.
 Needing an appropriate set of wheels to fit myself and three friends, I reached out to BMW, a company I figured would be able to provide something suitably practical and sporty, and their lovely PR people suggested the car you see here – the X4 M40i.

 It looked to be a very good call on their behalf, as on paper at least, it nailed the brief.
 Smaller, lighter, and more dynamic than the larger X6 that kicked the SAC movement off, and powered by a number-strong straight-six that had been fettled by BMW's M performance division, which also breathed on the suspension, there's not a lot else out there that would be better prepared to handle hundreds of kilometres of winding roads with a boot packed to the brim with luggage and supplies.